JackieDo/Laravel-Dotenv-Editor/README.md

 - php artisan dotenv:set-key
 - php artisan dotenv:delete-key

-Please use each above command with option --help for details of usage.
+Please use each of the commands with the `--help` option to leanr more about there usage.
 Example:

 ```shell
 $ php artisan dotenv:get-backups --help